SPAR Frequently Asked Questions

 - Hire a Certified UST Worker to perform closure.

-- Hire a firm with a Qualified Person to perform site sampling.
+- Hire a firm with a Qualified Environmental Professional to perform site sampling.

 - Notify DEC immediately if spill or leak encountered.

 - Make sure tank and material is properly disposed.